 Installation Differences

 DVR systems require separate cables for power and video, which can get messy.
-On the other hand, NVR systems often use PoE, meaning one cable does it all.
+NVR systems often use PoE, meaning one cable handles both power and data.

 Video Quality